thavlik/neurosurgery-video-dataset/README.md

 - create a frame-filter model using [t4vd](https://github.com/thavlik/t4vd)
 - train a variational auto-encoder on the t4vd-filtered frames
 - determine if the VAE improves data efficiency
+- evaluate amazon mturk with this project's data

 ## License
 ### Data